SAP-samples/teched2023-DA260/exercises/dd2/README.md

 ![](images/Add_Selection.jpg)
 <br>

-After the selection is sucessfull, you will see that the CDS Views are now available in your Replication Flow:
+After the selection is successfull, you will see that the CDS Views are now available in your Replication Flow:
 <br>

 ![](images/Replication_Flow_CDS_Selected.jpg)